Sadman-11/ewu-tools/README.md

 \### How it works

-The EWU portal often hides portions of a faculty profile behind CSS classes such as `d‑none` or inline `style="display:none"`.
+The EWU portal often hides portions of a faculty profile behind CSS classes such as `d‑none` or `ng-hide`.
 This script:

 1. Waits for the page to finish loading.
-2. Locates "hidden" elements inside any element with the CSS selector `[data-hidden="true"], .d-none, [style*="display:none"], etc`.
+2. Locates "hidden" elements inside any element with the CSS selector `.table td.ng-hide, .table th.ng-hide`.
-3. Removes the hiding attributes and adds a subtle highlight so you can see what was revealed.
+3. Removes the hiding attributes (`ng-hide`).

 No requests are sent to third‑party servers; everything runs locally in your browser.

 \### Usage

 * **Install** the script (see *Installation* below).
-* Navigate to any faculty profile or the “Faculty List” page.
+* Navigate to My Class Schedule page.
-* Hidden contact info, publications, and other data should now appear automatically.
+* Hidden contact info, Faculty Name, Initial should now appear automatically.

-\### Customisation tips

-* To change the highlight colour, edit the line that inserts the `background-color` style near the bottom of the script.
-* To skip highlighting altogether, comment out or delete that line.

 ---